-Hot tub manufacturing has come a long way since the early ‘70s when the product first made its way into backyards across the country.
-One advancement that’s especially important to shoppers today is energy efficient technology.
+When budgeting for a hot tub, it’s important to consider monthly energy costs.
 An efficient and well-insulated hot tub can save a homeowner thousands of dollars over the life of the hot tub, so it’s an important purchase consideration.

-Often the best place to research the cost of owning a hot tub is from actual owners.
-Consider what these Caldera® spa owners have said about the energy efficiency of their Caldera hot tub:
+Often the best place to research the cost of owning a hot tub is from actual owner reviews.
+Consider what these Caldera® spa owners have to say about the energy efficiency of their Caldera hot tub:

 How Can I Keep Hot Tub Energy Costs Low?

-At Caldera, we’ve concentrated on bringing energy efficient design and innovation to all aspects of a spa and we’ve looked at each and every component from the cover to the pump to see how we can make improvements.
+At Caldera, we’ve concentrated on bringing energy efficient design and innovation to all aspects of a spa.
+We’ve looked at each and every component from the cover to the pumps to see how we can make improvements.
 We recognize that energy efficiency is more than just an environmental concern.
-It’s a performance advantage that can have a huge impact on a hot tubs monthly operating costs, especially in winter months.
-Those savings add up, month after month, year after year.
+It’s a performance advantage that can have a huge impact on a hot tub’s monthly operating costs, including the cost to run your hot tub during winter months.

-The real revolutionary, energy-efficient innovation in a Caldera spa comes from our FiberCor® insulation.
-Available only from Watkins Wellness, the makers of Caldera Spas, FiberCor has four times the density of the urethane foam used in most other hot tub brands.
+Our proprietary FiberCor® is a breakthrough in hot tub insulation.
+Available only from Watkins Wellness®, the makers of Caldera Spas, FiberCor has four times the density of the urethane foam used in most other hot tub brands.
 It’s a loose, wool-like fiber that fills all voids and gaps in our hot tub compartments for better insulating efficiency than any other hot tub brand.

 FiberCor is also 100 percent non-petroleum based with no VOC emissions.
 So not only does it improve the efficiency and performance of your hot tub, reducing energy costs, it’s also environmentally-friendly.